Epstein Files Released By Department Of Justice

 In the time since Epstein’s death, many individuals associated with him have fallen from grace, including Andrew Mountbatten-Windsor, formerly Prince Andrew, the Duke of York; and former Harvard University President Lawrence H. Summers.

-However, the big question concerns Trump, who was once a friend of Epstein and was serving his first term as president when Epstein was arrested in 2019 and died…
+However, the big question still concerns Trump, who was once a friend of Epstein and was serving his first term as president when Epstein was arrested in 2019 and died…

 Is the sitting president implicated in the files?